A guide to what to see and do at the Tokyo Imperial Palace. History, architecture, a museum, music and spectacular gardens.

 Another of the quadrants, to the south this time, is the Kokyogaien National Garden.
 This is a really rare view of the Kokyo Gaien with a covering of fresh snow overnight.
 We were in a taxi early in the morning on the way to JR station and I only just managed to wrestle my camera from my bag in time for the one shot after staring in disbelief at the beauty of it and the frustration that I didn’t have time to wander through the park and enjoy it fully.

-From the Kokyogaien you’ll get some of the best views of the remnants of historical architecture remaining form the time of Edo Castle.
+From the Kokyogaien you’ll get some of the best views of the remnants of historical architecture remaining from the time of Edo Castle.
 These include some original structures including the moat, stone walls, guard towers and gates.

 8. Special Openings and Events